pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

     - Availability sets ensure that the VMs you deploy on Azure are distributed across multiple isolated hardware nodes in a cluster.
     - At least two instances are deployed to meet the 99.95% Azure SLA.
     - Do NOT mix workloads in an Availability Set.
-  - Availability zones:
-    - An Availability Zone is a physically separate zone within an Azure region.
-There are three Availability Zones per supported Azure region.
-	- Each Availability Zone has a distinct power source, network, and cooling, and is logically separate from the other Availability Zones within the Azure region.

 ### VPN & Express Route
 - P2S Point-to-Site VPN: